MISSION & VISION.

 To see all refugees in Salem as valued, thriving, contributing members of our community.

-We believe that the relationships between refugees who resettle in Salem and the volunteers & community members who welcome
+We believe the relationships between refugees who resettle in Salem and the volunteers & community members who welcome

 them are transformative for all parties.

-We believe that the role of Salem For Refugees is to help our new neighbors discover the tools and resources they need to become confident in
+We believe the role of Salem For Refugees is to help our new neighbors discover the tools and resources they need to become confident in

 making their own decisions and achieving their own goals as they resettle in Salem.